-The Corporation is strategically prioritizing its attention to its properties and will focus on its properties in the Abitibi District of Québec, continuing the largest drill program in the company's history.
-The Corporation's strategy is to focus on the Marban Engineering Project by continuing the Corporation's resource expansion drilling, metallurgy test work, geotechnical drilling, test-pit campaign and optimization trade-off studies as it moves the project towards a feasibility study.
-The Corporation also intends to continue its drilling program on the Alpha property to to target resource definition drilling across the land package, which consists of the Bulldog, Orenada, Aksadaba and Simkar gold deposits.
-In addition, the Corporation has exploration plans for Wydee and Matachewan properties including compiling historical work, as well as exploration and targeting activities.
+The Corporation's strategic priorities include focusing its attention and resources on its properties in the Abitibi District of Québec.
+Specifically, the Corporation's strategy is to focus on the Marban Alliance Project by continuing to convert recently-identified showings into potential mineral resources at Malartic H, metallurgy test work, geotechnical drilling, test-pit campaign and optimization trade-off studies as it moves the project toward a feasibility study.
+The Corporation also intends to continue exploring its Horizon property for additional mineral resources, which could be included in future plans.
+In addition, the Corporation has exploration plans for Kinebik, Wydee and Matachewan properties including compiling historical work, as well as exploration and targeting activities.